Tackett Curtis: USC Trojans

 Curtis became a starter immediately as a true freshman at USC in 2023, being the first to start at his position as a true freshman for the school since 2015, and the second since 1978.
 He ultimately appeared in 12 games for the Trojans in the 2023 season and posted 40 tackles, four tackles-for-loss, two sacks and two fumble recoveries.
 He entered the NCAA transfer portal after the season.
-He was ranked the best linebacker in the transfer portal and ultimately committed to the Wisconsin Badgers.